-The current intensity (I) in a given section of a conductor (s) is defined as the electric charge (Q) that crosses the section in a unit of time (t):
+The current intensity (I) in a given section of a conductor (s) is defined as the electric charge (Q) that the section passes through in a unit of time (t):

-Current density (j) is the current flowing through a section per unit area of section (S).
+The current density (j) is the intensity of current through a section per unit area of the section (S).

-In the international system of units the electric current is expressed in coulombs per second (C / s), that is, in Amperes (A).
+In the international system of units the electric current is expressed in coulombs per second (C / s), that is, in Amps (A).